salvobonsma/AdventOfCode/README.md

-This repository contains the code I used to get Advent of Code answers.
-I recommend to try yourself before spoiling the answers.
+This repository contains my Advent of Code solutions.
+I recommend to try yourself before spoiling the solution.

 My code is not optimized for runtime speed; inefficiencies may be annotated with comments.